perlitz/perlitz.github.io/_posts/2019-12-12-pandas-tutorial.markdown

 description: A simple Pandas tutorial
 ---

-This is a small summary of pandas commands, it represents a small set of most needed DataFrame manipulation, in case a deeper dive in to the subject is wanted, check out this [much better tutorial](https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html).
+This is a small summary of pandas commands, this is where I keep my pandas snippets for a case of need.

+In case a deeper dive in to the subject is wanted, don't hasitate to check out this [much better tutorial](https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html).
+Let's jump in:

 Import pandas